-Sunflower Oil For Dogs: Is It Worth It?
+Sunflower Oil For Dogs

 Summary: In this blog, we ask “can dogs eat sunflower oil?”.
-We learn whether there are benefits to feeding your dog sunflower oil, why it could be something to consider adding to your pup's diet, and what the buzz about sunflower oil really is…
+We learn whether there are benefits to feeding your dog sunflower oil, why it could be something to consider adding to your pup's diet, and what the buzz about sunflower oil and dogs really is…

 Sunflower oil is a linoleic acid produced by pressing and extracting the oils from sunflower seeds and is present in many reputable pet brand’s food formulas because of its rich omega oil properties.
 However, this is usually because it’s cheaper than fish oils (also high in omega oils) to purchase and use… But, is sunflower oil worth giving to your dog on its own?
 Can dogs eat sunflower oil?